ha-king/aws-inspector-auto-remediate/README.md

 ## Summary
 Amazon Inspector findings to SNS Topic which triggers a subscribed AWS Lambda.
-The Lambda function parses the findings and takes remediation action on the association target EC2 instance.
+The Lambda function parses the findings and takes remediation action on the associated target EC2 instance.

 ## Deployment